 PURPOSE

-The Terms of Reference on Assessing the Evidences Provided by National Authorities for Naming the Undersea Features (TOR) is developed by SCUFN Sub-Group B-6 I.D that was established under the authority of SCUFN pursuant to the decision at SCUFN 35.1 and SCUFN 35.2 meetings.
+The Terms of Reference (TOR) on Assessing the Evidence Provided by National Authorities or other parties for the Naming of Undersea Features is developed by SCUFN Sub-Group B-6 I.D that was established under the authority of SCUFN pursuant to the decision at the SCUFN 35.1 and SCUFN 35.2 meetings.

-The TOR intends to provide for the operational procedures on assessing the evidence submitted by national authorities for names of undersea features situated beyond the territorial seas which have been submitted to SCUFN but objected due to the reason that the undersea features have been named earlier by other national authorities.
+The TOR provide the operational procedures for assessing evidence submitted by national authorities or other parties for names of undersea features situated beyond the territorial seas which have been submitted to SCUFN, but objected to due because the undersea features have been previously named by other national authorities or other parties.

 OBJECTIVES

-To promote a common understanding of the implementation of existing procedure stipulated in IHO-IOC B-6, specifically Clause B-6 I.D.
+To promote a common understanding of the implementation of existing procedures stipulated in IHO-IOC B-6, specifically Clause B-6 I.D.

-To determine eligibility of evidence submitted by national authorities for assessment review in conformance with internationally accepted principles in the IHO-IOC B-6 procedures.
+To determine eligibility of evidence submitted by national authorities for an assessment review conforming with internationally accepted principles in the IHO-IOC B-6 procedures.

 ASSESSMENT RULES

-SCUFN will review names of the undersea features situated beyond the territorial sea which had been objected (under IHO-IOC B-6 I.D) and had been categorized as accepted pending approval to be gazetted into the GEBCO database.
-The relevant national authorities are required to submit evidence to the Secretariat of SCUFN no later than ninety (90) days after SCUFN Meeting.
+SCUFN will review names of undersea features situated beyond the territorial sea which have been objected to (under IHO-IOC B-6 I.D) and had been categorized as pending accepted pending approval to be gazetted into the GEBCO database.
+The relevant national authorities or other parties are required to submit evidence to the Secretariat of SCUFN no later than ninety (90) days after the relevant SCUFN meeting in digital format.

-In selecting the undersea features names, SCUFN will make assessment on the following evidence based on the following order of priority, submitted by national authorities:
+In considering undersea features names, SCUFN will assess the evidence below, submitted by national authorities or other parties, in the following order of priority:

-internationally recognized peer-reviewed academic or scientific publications dated at least 25 years; or
+internationally recognized, peer-reviewed scientific or other academic articles published at least 25 years prior; or

-internationally accepted official charts, maps or atlas published; or
+internationally accepted official charts, maps, or atlases; or

 official documents on undersea features produced by national authorities; or